proto-aiken-13/tp/docs/team/choonyan02.md

       - This feature helps the TA to manage their students attendance record.
   - Participation
     - What it does:
-      - Allows TA to input a students participation points for a particular tutorial session.
+      - Allows TA to input participation points to students for a specified tutorial session.
       - Allows TA to check a students participation record.
       - This feature addresses the need for a more detailed and granular view of students' participation and engagement in tutorials.
 It complements the existing attendance management system,